 Penetration testing is a process designed to identify vulnerabilities in your system and provide remediation guidance.
-It’s important that you have an understanding of the steps that are required for penetration testing, as well as what needs to be done after the report has been delivered.
+It’s important that you understand the steps required for penetration testing, as well as what needs to be done after the report has been delivered.

-Penetration tests are conducted by various methods including social engineering, network scanning, and other techniques.
+Penetration tests use social engineering, network scanning, and other techniques.
 The goal is to identify holes in your systems so they can be patched before malicious attackers find and exploit them.
-Penetration tests may not always reveal everything about a company’s cybersecurity posture but they will certainly help raise awareness of potential threats.
+Penetration tests may not always reveal everything about a company’s cybersecurity posture, but they will help raise awareness of potential threats.

-Let’s try to understand about pen test with this step-by-step guide in detail.
+Let’s try to understand the pen test in detail with this step-by-step guide.

 What is Penetration Testing?

-Penetration Testing is also called pen-testing.
-Penetration testing usually focuses on finding system vulnerabilities or security vulnerabilities before they are exploited into real attacks by hackers.
+Penetration Testing is also called pen testing.
+Penetration testing usually focuses on finding system or security vulnerabilities before they are exploited into real attacks by hackers.

-If you watch the latest pen testing news, you’ll see many cases where a hacker has exploited areas and systems providing unauthorized access to various sensitive data like financial records, customer information, or intellectual property.
+If you watch the latest pen testing news, you’ll see many cases where hackers have exploited areas and systems, providing unauthorized access to sensitive data like financial records, customer information, or intellectual property.

 Why Penetration Test Required?

-Pen testing can be performed for one of the following reasons: To identify vulnerabilities within your security infrastructure and make recommendations on how to fix them.
+Pen testing can be performed for one of the following reasons: To identify vulnerabilities within your security infrastructure and recommend how to fix them.

-It can also be performed from an administrative perspective if the IT organization wants to ensure that its existing infrastructure is adequately secured and protected against malicious attacks.
+It can also be performed administratively if the IT organization wants to ensure its infrastructure is adequately secured and protected against malicious attacks.

 In many cases, pen testing may be required by business insurers or regulatory compliance bodies for legal liability reasons.
-This is especially if the information security policies are not updated by the company.
+This is especially true if the company does not update its information security policies.

-And also there is a number of reasons also there like:
+Also, there are a number of reasons, like:

-Tests can be conducted all year round as there are many new vulnerabilities discovered in newer versions of software or operating systems that may not have been found in the older versions.
+Tests can be conducted all year round as many new vulnerabilities that may not have been found in the older versions are discovered in newer software or operating systems.

-If a cyber attack takes place, organizations may choose to conduct pen testing after the incident to find out how vulnerable their network is.
+If a cyber attack occurs, organizations may conduct pen testing after the incident to find out how vulnerable their network is.

-Depending upon the client’s requirement, different phases of pen testing can be conducted.
+Different phases of pen testing can be conducted depending on the client’s requirements.
 The penetration test can be divided mostly into 5 phases, those are:

 Planning Phase

 The first and foremost phase of a penetration test is the planning phase.
-As you know that before performing any action, proper preparation and strategy are required.
+As you know, proper preparation and strategy are required before performing any action.
 Before starting this type of testing, IT security experts and network professionals should come together to design a test plan in coordination with other members of your organization.

-The main goals of a penetration test are to identify and prioritize security vulnerabilities, strengthen the capacity of a network for a response during cyber attacks.
+The main goals of a penetration test are to identify and prioritize security vulnerabilities and strengthen the capacity of a network for a response during cyber attacks.

-Secondly, it will help in determining how vulnerable your network infrastructure is to malicious attacks by hackers.
-It’s also essential to know what type of pen testing test plan will be carried out prior to conducting one.
-You should have an idea that what type of testing you need to get your desired result.
+Secondly, it will help determine how vulnerable your network infrastructure is to malicious attacks by hackers.
+It’s also essential to know what type of pen testing test plan will be carried out before conducting one.
+You should know what type of testing you need to get your desired result.

 Discovery Phase

 In this phase, we should collect the information required to perform penetration testing.
-Do these phases include gathering information about the nature of the business conducted by your organization, network infrastructure (i.e) number of servers in your company, and also the number of devices connected on a network?
+Do these phases include gathering information about the nature of the business conducted by your organization, network infrastructure (i.e.) number of servers in your company), and the number of devices connected to a network?

-Also, you should gather information regarding the operating systems being used in your network and is it up-to-date or old.
-If an operating system is not updated then there are chances that it might contain a number of vulnerabilities that could be used by attackers to break into your network.
+Also, you should gather information regarding the operating systems being used in your network and whether they are up-to-date or old.
+If an operating system is not updated, there are chances that it might contain a number of vulnerabilities that attackers could use to break into your network.

 The Discovery phase also includes identifying the critical information, software, and network resources that should not be accessed from outside.
 In this phase, you should also figure out if the remote employees have to access critical information via VPN.